limey-bean/Anacapa/README.md

 ## Running Anacapa

-__Anacapa__ must be run in either local (-l) or HPC default mode (requires -u argument).
+__Anacapa__ must be run in either local (`-l`) or HPC default mode (`-u`).
 Local mode is for personal computers and servers.
 Default mode is for High Performance Computing environments with Univa Grid Engine or similar scheduler (e.g. Hoffman2 at UCLA).

 ### Preparing the anacapa_config.sh file

-Before running the __Anacapa__ toolkit you need to double check the anacapa_config.sh file and update the appropriate paths.
-For running local mode on a personal machine or virutual box set CUTADAPT ="cutadapt",and  MUSCLE="muscle"; replace all other values to "".
+Before running the __Anacapa__ toolkit, please double-check the `anacapa_config.sh` file and update the appropriate paths.
+For running local mode on a personal machine or virutual box set `CUTADAPT ="cutadapt"`, and  `MUSCLE="muscle"`; replace all other values to `""`.
 Double check that all dependencies work in the terminal.
 This is the key for success.

 ### Running _anacapa_QC_dada2.sh_

 ```
 /bin/bash ~/Anacapa_db/anacapa_QC_dada2.sh -h